vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 ```

 These event messages follow a standard format, have a common header that they
-inherit from, and extebnded fields for each individual event type.
+inherit from, and extended fields for each individual event type.

 ```vdu
 (structure +ev_msg 0